Bethe states on a quantum computer: success probability and correlation functions: Discussion

 \section{Discussion}

 We have found a simple exact formula \eqref{successprobab} for the probability that the Bethe circuit \cite{VanDyke:2021kvq} successfully prepares an eigenstate of the Heisenberg Hamiltonian \eqref{Hamiltonian} corresponding to real Bethe roots.
 We have argued that, for large $L$ and fixed number of Bethe roots $M$, the success probability approaches $1/M!$ \eqref{limit1}.
 We have also demonstrated the feasibility of using the Bethe circuit to compute the spin-spin correlation functions \eqref{corrfunc} for small values of $L$, see Table \ref{table:corrfuncs}.
-However, we see from Fig. \ref{fig:successprobab} that the success probability decreases exponentially with $L$, which precludes the computation of these correlation functions for moderate values of $L$.
+However, we see from Fig. \ref{fig:successprobab} that the success probability decreases exponentially with $L$ for the antiferromagnetic ground state (for which $M=L/2$), which precludes the computation of these correlation functions for moderate values of $L$.
 We have considered here the optimal situation of no noise; of course, the presence of noise would make matters worse.

 A contribution to the exponential decrease of the success probability for increasing $M$ comes from the $1/\sqrt{M!}$ factors that are associated with the permutation labels, as noted below \eqref{statePsi}.
 Since the sum over permutations is an indispensable ingredient of the Bethe wavefunction \eqref{wavefunction}, we expect that any probabilistic algorithm for preparing Bethe states will necessarily involve creation of a superposition state of all permutations, such as \eqref{PLstate}; therefore, its success probability will necessarily have those $1/\sqrt{M!}$ factors.